Skip to main content

 Verdict: The realistic baseline.
 Works for 1-2 simple grants.
 Becomes a liability at 3+ grants or with any federal funding.

-Small nonprofits face a specific version of the grant management problem: the tools built for this job are either too expensive, too complex, or designed for the wrong user.
+Small nonprofits looking for grant management software run into the same wall fast: most tools are too expensive, too complex, or built for the wrong user.

 Enterprise platforms like Salesforce require $30,000+ in implementation costs.
 Mid-market CRMs like Bloomerang handle donors but ignore grants entirely.
 Dedicated grant tools like Instrumentl focus on finding grants, not managing the compliance obligations after you win them.
 And most “grant management software” in search results is actually built for foundations awarding grants, not nonprofits receiving them.

-This list evaluates 7 options for small nonprofits (under $1M annual budget) based on three criteria: affordability, ease of use without a dedicated admin, and actual grant compliance capability.
+This list evaluates 7 options for small nonprofits under $1M in annual budget based on three criteria: affordability, ease of use without a dedicated admin, and actual grant compliance capability.

 What Small Nonprofits Need vs. What the Market Sells